OFS Credit Company, Inc. to Issue Monthly Dividend of $0.13 (NASDAQ:OCCIO)

-OFS Credit Company, Inc. (NASDAQ:OCCIO – Get Free Report) declared a monthly dividend on Wednesday, February 7th, Wall Street Journal reports.
-Investors of record on Tuesday, May 21st will be given a dividend of 0.1276 per share on Friday, May 31st.
-This represents a $1.53 annualized dividend and a yield of 6.43%.
-The ex-dividend date of this dividend is Monday, May 20th.
+OFS Credit Company, Inc. (NASDAQ:OCCIO – Get Free Report) declared a monthly dividend on Thursday, February 1st, NASDAQ reports.
+Investors of record on Monday, February 19th will be given a dividend of 0.1276 per share on Thursday, February 29th.
+This represents a $1.53 annualized dividend and a dividend yield of 6.41%.
+The ex-dividend date is Thursday, February 15th.

 OFS Credit Stock Performance